We take a look at how Renovation Consultant Stephen Cox transformed his own family home.

 Weatherproofing was also an important step, with Rockcote Texture-Crete rendering being used to protect the home exterior against the sun and harsh weather.

 Including the interior renovation work, the project took five months to complete for around $600,000.

 “Landscaping was probably around $50k of this, including the pool removal”, notes Stephen.

 Now enjoying the updated interior and exterior, Stephen says his favourite exterior features would have to be the “seamless indoor/outdoor flow, the rear deck and the easy access to the shaded, lawned rear yard.”

-As an experienced renovation specialist with a background in building manufacturing and supply management, Stephen was able to make informed decisions while planning his renovation and landscaping project.
+As an experienced Renovation Consultant with a background in building manufacturing and supply management, Stephen was able to make informed decisions while planning his renovation and landscaping project.
 He offers some key advice to anyone hoping to enhance the indoor/outdoor flow of their home in a similar way.

 “Consider the aspect of the outdoor area and try to maximise winter sun as well as protect from the summer sun.
 Have the area close to the kitchen area of the home and consider lighting carefully, for both function and aesthetics.”

 To find out more about the interior renovation for this project, see a Luxurious house extension of a family home in Terrigal, NSW.

 If you would like to learn more about how you can improve the indoor/outdoor flow of your home, get in touch today to arrange a free consultation with your local Refresh Renovations Consultant.